paulscherrerinstitute/wica-http/README.md

       If the previous step worked successfully then the system is ready for something more interesting.

-      Save the page source of 'test.html' to your local filesystem and start to edit the html **wica-channel-name** attributes to reflect PV's of interest in your own EPICS control system environment.
+      Save the page source of 'test.html' to your local filesystem and start to edit the html **'wica-channel-name'** attributes to reflect PV's of interest in your own EPICS control system environment.

       After reloading the page in the web browser (- don't forget, where necessary, to clear the cache -) then the server should initiate communication with the backend control channels.

-      The way forward is then to use the browser's developer tools - Google Chrome seems to work well - to inspect the event stream coming from the server and how this is reflected in the changing 'wica-***' atributes that you will now see being updated in real-time.
+      The way forward is then to use the browser's developer tools - Google Chrome seems to work well - to inspect the event stream coming from the server and how this is reflected in the changing **'wica-XXX'** atributes that you should now see being updated in real-time.

       **IMPORTANT NOTE**